ubern-mialab/mialab/README.md

 - Post-processing
 - Evaluation

+After you complete the exercises, dive into the

+    pipeline.py

+script to learn how all of these steps work together.

 During the laboratory you will get to know the entire pipeline and investigate one of these pipeline elements in-depth.
 You will get to know and to use various libraries and software tools needed in the daily life as biomedical engineer or researcher in the medical image analysis domain.